 Music is carefully selected to support the import of the audio dramas.
 We see this in the Jules Verne piece, where the music of composers Ernest Chausson, Stephen Foster, Louis Moreau Gottschalk, and Cécile Chaminade are featured.

-To gain a sense of the pathos and power of Tchaikovsky’s artistic spirit, listen to his profoundly beautiful and sad “None but the Lonely Heart” from the last of his six songs for voice and piano, Op.
+To understand the pathos and power of Tchaikovsky’s artistic spirit, listen to his profoundly beautiful and sad “None but the Lonely Heart” from the last of his six songs for voice and piano, Op.
 6 (1869).
-Tchaikovsky dedicated the piece to Alina Khvostova and Russian mezzo-soprano Yelizaveta Lavrovskaya performed its 1970 premiere.
-Here is a link to a marvelous performance by Olga Boradina accompanied by Larissa Gergieva.
+Tchaikovsky dedicated the piece to Alina Khvostova, and Russian mezzo-soprano Yelizaveta Lavrovskaya performed its 1970 premiere.
+Here is a link to a marvelous performance by Olga Boradina, accompanied by Larissa Gergieva.

 Jules Verne: From the Earth to the Moon

 Next was a sizzle piece from the Jules Verne production.
 Nellie Bly (Meghan Picerno) of the Herald Tribute was to transverse the world in 80 days as a stunt.
 Bly set aside three hours from her trip to meet in Paris with the Vernes who had inspired her passage.

 Actors Thibault Montalembert and Hélène Babu appeared online from Paris to speak of their part in the Jules Verne production as Jules and Honorine Verne.
 They spoke of their experience of recording the audio drama, free from the demands of visual drama and able to focus on the voice and sound.
 They recorded the work in a studio in the Paris San Germain district, where many jazz artists have recorded.
 St. Germain is the apposite artistic destination, a place filled with the spirits of Ernest Hemingway, Jean-Paul Sartre, Simone de Beauvoirall, Samuel Beckett, and Alberto Giacometti.